ml4bio/RhoFold/README.md

 ### Examples <a name="Examples"></a>

-Below are examples on how to use RhoFold in different scenarios.
+Below are examples on how to use RhoFold+ in different scenarios.

 #### Folding with sequence and given MSA as input